Vendor Risk Management

-Apply Vendor Risk Management to your organization today
+Apply Third Party Risk Management to your organization today

 A vendor cybersecurity questionnaire is recommended to accomplish this.
 The questionnaire results should provide you with clear, quantifiable information about the supplier’s security posture and help you determine if this vendor is a good fit for your organization.

 A score should be assigned to the vendor based on the results of the cyber risk questionnaire and any other evaluators used.
 This score should be calculated using an established severity rating system chosen in advance.
 The organization can now determine whether the vendor is suitable for them and if there are specific risks that need to be managed.
 The scoring system allows organizations to quickly and accurately assess vendors to identify potential risks and develop plans to mitigate those risks.
 Additionally, this rating system can be used to assess vendors for the purpose of auditing and monitoring their performance.

 Once the assessment is complete, the organization should develop a risk response plan.
 This plan should include strategies to respond to the risks posed by the vendor, such as mitigating, avoiding, or accepting the risks, implementing security measures, performing regular audits, and requiring specific certifications and qualifications.
 The response plan should also include procedures for terminating the relationship with the vendor, if necessary.

 This is where continual risk management is critical.
 Having a one-and-done risk assessment is of no value as the risk landscape is constantly changing.
 The organization should create a continual vendor risk management plan including processes and procedures for managing the perceived risks.
 Roles and responsibilities should be assigned to relevant personnel ensuring that all the processes have owners.
 Audits, tests, and evaluations should be scheduled at least annually for all vendors (consider more often for higher-risk vendors) and risk assessments need to take place on a regular basis.